-In this SiteGround vs Bluehost comparison, I’m going to test both providers to find out all there’s to know about them; we’ll see which one of them would be better for your website.
-I’ll talk about prices, ease of use, performance, and security, as well as customer support.
+In this SiteGround vs Bluehost comparison, we are going to test both providers to find out all there's to know about them; we'll see which one of them would be better for your website.
+We'll talk about prices, ease of use, performance, and security, as well as customer support.

-But I should also mention that Bluehost and SiteGround focus on and are recommended by WordPress.
-That’s a big endorsement, and I have a question – does it mean that both of these providers are good?
+But we should also mention that Bluehost and SiteGround focus on and are recommended by WordPress.
+That's a big endorsement, and we have a question – does it mean that both of these providers are good?

 So in this Bluehost vs SiteGround comparison, let's see what made these providers worth such a recommendation.
 Also, let's find out which one of them should be trusted with your website.